-- (1) matching funds will be available only for endowments or contributions functioning as endowments if a minimum of \$50,000 has been contributed for a new academic position endowment, \$25,000 has been contributed for a new fellowship or scholarship endowment or a new library support endowment or if a minimum of \$10,000 has been contributed for any existing endowment; - (2) the ratio of matching funds to contributed monies will be recommended to the U. T. Board of Regents by the President of U. T. Austin with the concurrence of the Executive Vice Chancellor for Academic Affairs and the Chancellor but in no case will the ratio of matching funds to contributed monies exceed one dollar for two dollars;
+- (1) matching funds will be available only for endowments or contributions functioning as endowments if a minimum of \$50,000 has been contributed for a new academic position endowment, \$25,000 has been contributed for a new fellowship or scholarship endowment or if a minimum of \$10,000 has been contributed for any existing endowment; - (2) the ratio of matching funds to contributed monies will be recommended to the U. T. Board of Regents by the President of U. T. Austin with the concurrence of the Executive Vice Chancellor for Academic Affairs and the Chancellor but in no case will the ratio of matching funds to contributed monies exceed one dollar for two dollars;

-- (3) subject to the institutionally established academic objectives of the school or college, it is the goal of U. T. Austin to match all eligible contributed monies to a school or college until the funds used to match these eligible contributed monies to the school or college reach a level which shall be determined annually by the President, at which point, eligible contributed monies to a school or college beyond this amount will have priority for matching as may be recommended by the President of U. T. Austin; - (4) matching funds may be used to increase the amount of the contributed monies which established or added to an existing endowment or create a new endowment when funds match contributed monies for a new or existing academic position endowment; - (5) to the extent possible, the wishes of the donor will be considered within these overall guidelines; - (6) the income from endowments participating in matching under these guidelines shall be distributed pursuant to applicable provisions of the Regents' Rules and Regula- tions, as those regulations now read or as they later may be amended; - (7) the investment procedures for the endowments established under this Program will be the same as those established for other endowments; - (8) the Program shall be effective for contributed monies or pledges received on or after September 1990; - (9) matching funds made available under this Program may be available for matching testamentary and other deferred gifts, insofar as the terms of the donative instrument, the wishes of the donor as determined by the donative instrument and these guidelines are in harmony; and - (10) pledges eligible for matching funds will be matched as received beginning when the cumulative total of payments is at least \$50,000 for new academic position endowments and \$10,000 for all other endowments.
+- (3) subject to the institutionally established academic objectives of the school or college, it is the goal of U. T. Austin to match all eligible contributed monies to a school or college until the funds used to match these eligible contributed monies to the school or college reach a level which shall be determined annually by the President, at which point, eligible contributed monies to a school or college beyond this amount will have priority for matching as may be recommended by the President of U. T. Austin; - (4) matching funds may be used to increase the amount of the contributed monies which established or added to an existing endowment or create a new endowment when funds match contributed monies for a new or existing academic position endowment; - (5) to the extent possible, the wishes of the donor will be considered within these overall guidelines; - (6) the income from endowments participating in matching under these guidelines shall be distributed pursuant to applicable provisions of the Regents' Rules and Regula- tions, as those regulations now read or as they later may be amended; - (7) the investment procedures for the endowments established under this Program will be the same as those established for other endowments; - (8) the Program shall be effective for contributed monies or pledges received on or after September 1990;

+- (9) matching funds made available under this Program may be available for matching testamentary and other deferred gifts, insofar as the terms of the donative instrument, the wishes of the donor as determined by the donative instrument and these guidelines are in harmony; and - (10) pledges eligible for matching funds will be matched as received beginning when the cumulative total of payments is at least \$50,000 for new academic position endowments and \$10,000 for all other endowments.

-Offer Cooperative Doctoral Programs in Educational Administration and to Submit the Degree Programs to the Coordinating Board for Approval (Catalog Change).-Following opening remarks by President Nevarez, the Board authorized The University of Texas at Austin to offer its existing doctoral programs in Educational Administration cooperatively with The University of Texas - Pan American and to submit these degree programs to the Texas Higher Education Coordinating Board for approval.
-The cooperative offering is consistent with the Coordinating Board's guidelines for offering cooperative programs.
+6. U. T. Austin and U. T. Pan American: Request for Autho- rization to Offer Cooperative Doctoral Programs in Educational Administration and to Submit the Proposed Degree Programs to the Coordinating Board for Approval (Catalog Change).--

-In accordance with U. T. Pan American's strategic plan, this cooperative program will be the first step toward U. T. Pan American offering the doctoral programs independently at such time as U. T. Pan American has gained sufficient experience and faculty resources.
+The Chancellor and the Executive Vice Chancellor for Academic Affairs concur with President Nevarez and the Administration of U. T. Austin in their recommendation that U. T. Austin be authorized to offer its existing doctoral programs in Educational Administration cooperatively with U. T. Pan American and to submit these proposed degree programs to the Texas Higher Education Coordinating Board for approval.
+The proposed cooperative offering is consistent with the Coordinating Board's guidelines for offering cooperative programs.
+In accordance with U. T. Pan American's strategic plan, this cooperative program will be the first step toward U. T. Pan American's offering the doctoral programs independently at such time as U. T. Pan American has gained sufficient experience and faculty resources.